buesche87/pkt_stats/README.md

 # pkt_stats

-Copy these scripts to your pkt miners, have an influxdb server ready, visualize you rmining data with grafana.
+Copy these scripts to your pkt miners, have an influxdb server ready, visualize your mining data with grafana.
 For security use a reverse proxy to POST data into influxdb and access grafana from wan.

 ---